Education is not a privilege. It is a human right.

 Both individuals and society benefit from the right to education.
 It is fundamental for human, social and economic development and a key element to achieving lasting peace and sustainable development.
 It is a powerful tool in developing the full potential of everyone and in promoting individual and collective wellbeing.

-The right to education encompasses both entitlements and freedoms, including:
+The right to education encompasses both entitlements and freedoms, including the:

-Freedom of individuals and bodies to establish and direct education institutions in conformity with minimum standards established by the State Academic freedom of teachers and students.
+freedom of individuals and bodies to establish and direct education institutions in conformity with minimum standards established by the state

-The 4 A s were developed by the first UN Special Rapporteur on the Right to Education, Katarina Tomaševski, and adopted by the Committee on Economic, Social and Cultural Rights in its General Comment 13 on the right to education (paragraph 6).
+The 4 A s were developed by the first UN Special Rapporteur on the Right to Education, Katarina Tomaševski, and adopted by the Committee on Economic, Social and Cultural Rights in its General Comment 13 on the right to education (1999: Para.6).
 To be a meaningful right, education in all its forms and at all levels shall exhibit these interrelated and essential features:

 Available – Education is free and there is adequate infrastructure and trained teachers able to support the delivery of education.